CanonicalLtd/maas-docs/en/installconfig-nodes-deploy.md

 doing so, you will first need to acquire the node explicitly, either via the web UI or the CLI.

-While a node is deploying its status will change to *Deploying to 'OS'*, where 'OS' is the name of the OS being deployed (e.g. 'Deploying to Ubuntu 16.04 LTS').
+While a node is deploying its status will change to *Deploying 'OS'*, where 'OS' is the name of the OS being deployed (e.g. 'Deploying Ubuntu 16.04 LTS').

-Once a node has finished deploying its status will change to *Deployed*.
-The node now has an operating system installed and will accept SSH public key authentication requests to the 'ubuntu' account.
+Once a node has finished deploying its status will change to *Deployed 'OS'* (e.g. 'Deployed Ubuntu 16.04 LTS').

 ## Acquire nodes